hundredplusfive/Design-Project/README.md

     2. Keyboad press of 's' or 'S'

 (5) Export information of all segments into a text file =
-    1. keyboard press of 'l' or 'L'
+    1. keyboard press of 'x' or 'X'
     2. Each segment information texts are labelled from 0

+(6) Export entire grid map information into a text file = keyboard press of 'o' or 'O'

+(7) Load and populate grid map information from a text file = keyboard press of 'l' or 'L'

 FAQ:
 1. How to increase window size?
 Under the void setup() change the size parameters.